 Created some great action projects over the years.
 Here is a video produced by Ryan Torckler and Trace Savage.
 It was a standout project which has made a brilliant job of introducing a proposal to the community for the Mokihinau Islands situated in the Hauraki Gulf off the coast of Warkworth noth of Auckland.

 Back in 2013, for an EMR action project Riley Hathaway created a video clip about seaturtles and interviewed Dan Godoy.
-The idea for Young Ocean Exploreres was born as a result!
+This project was the catalyst for Young Ocean Exploreers !

 Hurupaki School - They participated in 2018, every student created great marine awarness projects, from and informative videos to games and picture books (103 of them!)
 Check out Addisons marine reserve virtual tour